 Dolly Parton’s America

 Where do I even begin with this one?
 It’s phenomenal.
 It’s inspirational.
 It’s everything Dolly you need in your life.
 And it’s produced/hosted by Nashville native and Radiolab founder Jad Abumrad.
 Jad and his team go deep into what makes Dolly such a cultural phenomenon who bridges cultural, racial, political, generational and gender divides.
 The best part?
 Dolly herself appears in each episode, as she sat down in a studio with Jad and answered all of his questions.
 Friends have said Dolly Parton’s America is “too slow in parts” or “overproduced” or that the host inserts himself too much into the story, but I disagree: I love everything about it.
+And now that it’s ended, I’ll most likely re-listen to it again in the near future.
+The final episode brought me to tears.

 Length: 1 season (9 episodes)